yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ![Example Graph](/ps/ps1/img/test.png)

-However, "stack" type plist should only be passed into StackTest.swift to run test case, "queue" type plist should only be passed into QueueTest.swift to run test case and "graph" type plist should only be passed into GraphTest.swift to run test case
+However, "stack" type plist should only be passed into `StackTest.swift` to run test case, "queue" type plist should only be passed into `QueueTest.swift` to run test case and "graph" type plist should only be passed into `GraphTest.swift` to run test case

 Note:

-**a.** Only after you implement "DepthFirstSearchEnumerator.swift" and "BreathFirstSearchEnumerator.swift", you can comment back the commented part to test.
+**a.** Only after you implement `DepthFirstSearchEnumerator.swift` and `BreathFirstSearchEnumerator.swift`, you can comment back the commented part to test.

 ![Example Graph](/ps/ps1/img/comment.png)

-**b.** After you implement "DepthFirstSearchEnumerator.swift" and "BreathFirstSearchEnumerator.swift", remeber to add them to compile resources: Targets -> CS3217-PS1-SwiftTests -> Build Phases -> Compile Sources -> Add.
+**b.** After you implement `DepthFirstSearchEnumerator.swift` and `BreathFirstSearchEnumerator.swift`, remember to add them to compile resources: **Targets -> CS3217-PS1-SwiftTests -> Build Phases -> Compile Sources -> Add**.

 ![Example Graph](/ps/ps1/img/compile.png)

 *You are not required to use the unit testing framework at this point, however, feel free to read ahead and give it a try.
 The main focus point this time is on understanding how to use it *

 ### Bonus Problem: Reflection (3 Bonus Points) ###
 Please answer the following questions: